Problem definition¶

 Replace id_to_label etc. with direct access to LabelIdMultiMap

-Split into isotope/element/geo material
+Split into nuclide/element/geo material

 -